didimoo/AndroidLocalStorage/README.md

-play with this example project to see how it works.
+Play with this example project to see how it works.